-The type of laxative the doctor recommends may also change based on how quickly the person needs relief.
-Individual result times may vary, but in general:
+The type of laxative a doctor recommends may also change based on how quickly a person needs relief.
+Individual result times may vary, but in general, the following applies:

-- Medium-relief – stimulant laxatives are fast-acting, but still take some time to work.
+- Medium relief: Stimulant laxatives are fast-acting, but they still take some time to work.

-According to a 2015 study looking at constipation in older adults:
+The authors of a 2015 study looking at constipation in older adults observe the following:

 - Osmotic laxatives, including magnesium citrate and magnesium hydroxide, may produce a bowel movement in 30 minutes to 6 hours.
-Others may not take effect for 24 to 48 hours.
+Others may not take effect for 24–48 hours.

-- Stimulant laxatives, such as Dulcolax and Senna, may take 6 to 12 hours.
+- Stimulant laxatives, such as Dulcolax and Senna, may take 6–12 hours.

-- Fiber-based laxatives, including Fibercon and Metamucil, can take 12 to 72 hours.
+- Fiber-based laxatives, including Fibercon and Metamucil, can take 12–72 hours.

 All laxatives come with the risk of side effects.
 Some side effects are temporary, while others may be severe enough to warrant a change in medication.

-Common side effects in all types of laxatives are:
+Common side effects in all laxative types are: